-QR codes streamline every phase of event management — from registration and ticket verification to on-site navigation and post-event feedback.
-FixTools generates event QR codes for any purpose in seconds.
+QR codes streamline every phase of event management from initial registration and ticket verification through to on-site navigation, session resources, sponsor activations, and post-event feedback collection.

 Link to ticketing pages, schedules, or registration